 If, on the other hand, you want to visit an Arabic-speaking country or want to learn to speak Arabic fluently, Modern Standard Arabic is the ideal choice.
 Because the two dialects of Arabic are so similar, after you’ve learned one, you’ll be able to learn the other easily.

-- Start With The Alphabets (Abjad)
+Start With The Alphabet (Abjad)

 - We know it’s kind of a given, but it’s important to emphasize the fact that you need to learn the Arabic alphabet first.
 People try to skip this step thinking it’s a waste of time, but they end up being confused.